twotxh/rvm/README.md

 <h4>3.
 RVM is a object oriented vm</h4>
 <h4>4.
 RVM is a untyped system</h4>
 <h4>5.
 RVM is a modern vm: it supports objects, classes, functions, for iter cycle, exception handling</h4>
 <h4>6.
-RVM is a exensible vm, it can be customized and extended by the user</h4>
+RVM is a extensible vm, it can be customized and extended by the user</h4>
 <hr/>